EmilianoSanchez/adversarial-search-js/README.md

 # adversarial-search-js
-A NPM package that implements adversarial search algoritms.
+A NPM package that provides adversarial search algoritms for games.